 Shipwrecks & Maritime History

 Home to the nation’s only freshwater National Marine Sanctuary, Thunder Bay National Marine Sanctuary interprets hundreds of years of nautical commerce which have created a rich landscape of maritime history and culture in the Alpena area.
 A destination maritime heritage center with exhibits and programs, museums with nautical exhibits, seven area lighthouses and maritime trails, tours and events bring the stories of ship captains, sailors and lighthouse keepers to life.
-Kayak, canoe, Stand Up Paddle Board, and snorkel some of the shallow water wrecks with this handy paddle guide: Shallow Shipwreck Paddle Guide.
+Kayak, canoe, Stand Up Paddle Board, and snorkel some of the shallow water wrecks with this handy guide: Shallow Shipwreck Adventure Guide

 Take a closer look at Shipwreck Alley and this nationally significant collection of shipwrecks and see the vivid underwater landscape off the coast of Northeast Michigan.